Demand Generation vs. Lead Generation

 2. Case Studies

 A case study is a detailed analysis that looks into the efficiency of certain business products or services.
 It’s one of the best ways to showcase your company’s success within a context and put your results into perspective.
+A great example is how DoFasting builds authoritativeness and trust in their health experts by sharing a case study on Healthy Aging Index in The US.

 Featuring relevant case studies on your company’s website is a highly effective way to enhance decision-making.
 In fact, one of the earliest goals for most companies is to gather as many case studies as possible.